marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Usage

 Clone or download the repo to your local machine, then cd into the downloaded GetOldTweets3 folder, and open up cmd right in that same folder. and run the following codes in the examples below.
-Feel free to customize, changing the parameters/arguments to the taste of your project.
+Feel free to customize, change the parameters/arguments according to the need of your project.

 ## Use Cases